rmaillon/Oilfield_prod_dashboard/README.md

 # Oilfield_prod_dashboard
-Oilfield production dashboard with Plotly and Dash
+Oil field production dashboard using Dash and Plotly.
+Can be accessed also remotely from: https://oilfield-prod-dashboard.herokuapp.com/